Weitzman ECHO Complex Integrated Pediatrics 2023-2024

 - Complete pre- and post-surveys

-- Submit at least one case for recommendations
+- Submit and present at least one case during a live session to receive recommendations from experts and peers

 - Share webcams, when available